 Feed pasture when available and free choice hay when pasture is not available.
-We recommend Chaffhaye with grass hay, alfalfa or a high percentage alfalfa with grass hay.
+We recommend alfalfa or a high percentage alfalfa with grass hay.
 Goats need a calcium:phosphorous ratio of about 2:1.
-Very generally, Chaffhaye and alfalfa are high in calcium while grass and grains are high in phosphorous.
+Very generally, alfalfa is high in calcium while grass and grains are high in phosphorous.
 A higher amount of calcium is acceptable, but phosphorous needs to stay low relative to calcium.

 No grain, at all, ever, for wethers.
 Does in milk get grain when on the stand and bucks if needed during rut.
 We feed a mix of roughly 2 parts barley, 2 parts oats and 1 part peas from Kaniksu Feeds in Deer Park.